rmosolgo/graphql-ruby/guides/schema/dynamic_types.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Schema
-title: Dynamic types and fields
+# Dynamic types and fields
-desc: Using different schema members for each request
-index: 8
----

 You can use different versions of your GraphQL schema for each operation.
 To do this, add `use GraphQL::Schema::Visibility` and implement `visible?(context)` on the parts of your schema that will be conditionally accessible.
 Additionally, many schema elements have definition methods which are called at runtime by GraphQL-Ruby.
 You can re-implement those to return any valid schema objects.